Can’t wait to get started wakeboarding with your PWC? We explain all you need to know in our guide.

 Wakeboard Tow Rope

 Wakeboards can vary greatly in quality in performance.
-Unfortunately most professional wakeboards are somewhat expensive, but there are some decent affordable options available too.
-Given its price, the Hydro Slide Black Widow wakeboard provides a ton of value, and can be great to learn on.
+Unfortunately, most professional wakeboards are somewhat expensive, but there are some decent affordable options available too.

 PFD (Life Jacket)